 Now, let’s immerse you in one of the fourteen days of the Pembrokeshire Coast Path.
 To give you a sense of how religion, myths, weather, history and landscape are intertwined and part of the Welsh culture.
 And, at the end of the day the encounter with the ‘fleshless hiker’ took place.

 It was June 7, 2019 when the bastard started his stretch for the day.
 From the little harbor village of Solva (Solfach) to Whitesands Bay.
 A hike of about twenty kilometers.
 It was typical Welsh weather that day.
-Rain and strong winds.
-Coming straight from the ocean.
+Rain and strong winds from the west.
+Straight from the ocean.
 And more rain.
 No sun.
 Solva is a small fishing port.
 Its name derives from the Scandinavian word for samphire, giving away Norsemen frequented these coasts too.
 No relation therefore with the song Solva Mae of Faithless.
 From Solva you, as always during the Pembrokeshire Coast Path, skirt the beautiful and endless cliffs in western direction.
-‘Keep the sea to your left, and you cannot get lost,’ as the joke goes along the path.
+‘Keep the sea to your left, and you cannot get lost,’ as the joke goes among walkers along the path.

 The next point is Porth Clais.
 It is the spot where Saint David was baptized by the Irish Bishop Elvis.
 Amazingly, someone sold excellent coffee and cake in a very little, windy shack.
 Sitting under a tent that was lifted all the time by strong winds.
 The friendly guy looked like a young George Clooney.
 Your typical modern male Siren.
 He was not luring seafarers with singing, though, but pouring out espressos instead.
 His long, blond-haired and bearded comrade, however, looked like chief Vitalstatistix from the comic Asterix, with big belly and all.
 No exaggeration.
 It was impossible to understand the English accent of boss Vitalstatistix.
 “Smile and wave,” Kowalski’s strategy in such awkward situations.
 Both men dressed in sturdy, woolen sweaters and raincoats.
 Probably having a Penderyn single malt for breakfast.